doekman/doekman.github.io/_posts/2020-10-05-Pretty-printing-JSON-with-a-twist.md

 	json = json.dumps(data, indent=2)
 	print(json)

-If you run this it will print out the formatted JSON below.
+When you run this, it will print out the formatted JSON below.

 	{
 	  "type": "pedant",